alandoherty95/Milestone-Project-2/README.md

 - I used [JS Hint](https://jshint.com/) to ensure the JavaScript code complies with coding rules and to ensure there are no syntax errors.
+Minor syntax errors were detected and resolved during development.

-- I reviewed all the selected locations in my Google Maps API individually to ensure all the ID's and markers were all working smoothly and were showing up in the correct locations.
+- I reviewed all the selected locations in my Google Maps API individually to ensure all the ID's and markers were all working smoothly and were displaying in the correct locations on the map.

-- I tested the Current Weather to ensure it was functioning as intended.
+- I tested the Current Weather API feature to ensure it was functioning as intended.
 In early stages, the temperature was displaying 0 instead of the correct figure.
 I rewrote the code and tested multiple times.
-I found a solution by adjusted the following line of code:
+I found a solution by adjusting the following line of code: